 Kate has keynoted or been an invited speaker at major international conferences and events, including SXSW (Austin, USA), TEDxPerth (Australia), NXNE (Toronto, Canada), PAX Australia (Melbourne, Australia), Freeplay (Melbourne, Australia) as well as Stanford University and Microsoft.
 Kate is also a sought after media commentator, appearing on numerous outlets and in publications around the globe, including MTV (twice), The Sydney Morning Herald, NPR, the ABC and ELLE magazine.

-She’s worked or partnered with a variety of organisations in Australia and Canada, including Mozilla, Landgate, the Privacy Commissioner of Canada, Curtin University, the WA Department of Transport, the Green Party of Canada, IDRC (International Development and Research Council), the CFC (Canadian Film Centre Media) Lab and TakingITGlobal.
+She’s worked or partnered with a variety of organisations in Australia and Canada, including Mozilla, Landgate, the Privacy Commissioner of Canada, Bankwest, Curtin University, the WA Department of Transport, the Green Party of Canada, IDRC (International Development and Research Council), the CFC (Canadian Film Centre Media) Lab and TakingITGlobal.